pulumi/pulumi-hugo/themes/default/content/blog/project-config-mvp/index.md

     vm-count: 2
 ```

-The only caveat to mention about this system, and it's related to the next section where we're going to discuss specifications, is that if you have object values they must be nested under a key `value`.
+The only caveat to mention about this system is that if you have object values they must be nested under a key `value`.
 So if you want to set the key `obj` to the object value `{ foo: "bar" }` you would need to write it as such:

 ```yaml
 name: project